The Soul

 I honestly didn’t know what was meant

-by the popular phrase, ‘Mind, Body and Soul’,
+by the common phrase, ‘Mind, Body and Soul’,

 believing that Soul must be Mind.